Early Anti-inflammatory Topical Acne Therapy May Improve Outcomes and Reduce Bacterial Resistance

 Early and effective therapy for acne is essential to minimize the psychosocial impact of the disease and limit the risk for development of sequelae, such as scarring.2-5 At the same time, data confirm the need to identify treatment regimens that optimize efficacy and tolerability in order to promote therapeutic adherence.6-9 Additionally, the growing problem of bacterial resistance requires all healthcare providers to use antibiotics judiciously, particularly oral agents sometimes used for acne.3,10

 Given the chronicity of acne vulgaris, clinicians also have a responsibility to consider the costs of acne treatment to the individual patient as well as to the healthcare system overall.
 Costs to manage acne vulgaris are high.
-Just 10 years ago, 5 million prescriptions for oral antibiotics and 1.4 million prescriptions for isotretinoin were dispensed annually for the treatment of acne.33 Patient demand for acne therapy is expected to continue to increase in the coming years, particularly among women age 19 and over.34
+Just 10 years ago, five million prescriptions for oral antibiotics and 1.4 million prescriptions for isotretinoin were dispensed annually for the treatment of acne.33 Patient demand for acne therapy is expected to continue to increase in the coming years.34

 Topical and oral antibiotics are potentially lowcost and traditionally effective, but concerns about antibiotic resistance have limited their usefulness.
 The low financial cost of therapy may not justify the long-term cost to the healthcare system from increasing resistance.